MicrosoftDocs/common-data-model-and-service/powerapps/field-groups.md

 7. In the field group details you will see two lists side-by-side.
 The first one is titled “Entity fields” and it lists all the field for the entity.
 The second one is titled “Field group fields” and it lists the fields that are currently a part of the field group that you are viewing.

 ### Modifying a Field Group
-1. Follow steps outlined earlier to View a Field Group
+1. Follow steps outlined earlier to View a Field Group.
 2. To add a field to a field group, double-click on a field name in the “Entity fields” list.
 You can also drag and drop fields from the “Entity fields” list to the “Field group fields” list.
 3. To remove from a field group, click on the “X” next to the field name in the “Field group fields” list.
 4. At the bottom of the page, click on the “Save” button to save your changes.